-Commemoration is a component of the Indian Residential Schools Settlement Agreement (IRSSA) that will support regional and national activities that honour, educate, remember, memorialize and/or pay tribute to former Indian Residential School (IRS) students, their families and their communities.
+Commemoration is a component of the Indian Residential Schools Settlement Agreement that supports regional and national activities that honour, educate, remember and/or pay tribute to former Indian Residential School (IRS) students, their families and their communities.

 The main objectives of Commemoration are to:

-As outlined in the IRSSA, the Government of Canada will fund activities that recognize individual and family resiliency and achievements, as well as promote Aboriginal languages, cultures, traditional values and spiritual values.
-All former students, their families, communities and groups, are eligible to submit a proposal for a regional or national Commemoration project.
+As outlined in the IRSSA, the Government of Canada funded activities that recognized individual and family resiliency and achievements, as well as promoted Aboriginal languages, cultures, traditional values and spiritual values.
+All former students, their families, communities and groups, were eligible to submit a proposal for a regional or national Commemoration project.

 - Date modified: